-- 4.1 The applicant is applying to vary the terms of the Section 106 Legal Agreement with regards to the affordable housing provisions, pursuant to the Extant Planning Permission Ref: 2017/04377/VAR dated 25th June 2018 for the comprehensive redevelopment of the former M&S Warehouse Site in White City. - 4.2 Resolution of London Borough of Hammersmith and Fulham's Planning Application's Development Control Committee is required to amend the Section 106 Agreement by way of Deed of Variation (Sixth Deed of Variation) of the previous s106 and subsequent legal agreements, consolidating the provisions within the various agreements and securing changes to the tenure of the 174 x Council Shared Equity/Discount Market Sale Affordable homes.
-The proposed change relates to amendments to Affordable Housing Schedule 5 (Affordable Housing Tenure and Income Ranges).
-These changes comprise converting the 174 consented CSE homes into 87 Shared Ownership and 87 Intermediate Rent homes.
-The total quantum and mix remain the same as the current consent. - 4.3 Authority from LBHF's PADCC is required to amend the Section 106 Agreement pursuant to the Extant Planning Permission as the change to the tenure comprises a material change to the approved provisions endorsed by the Planning Committee on 6th March 2018. - 4.4 The proposed 87 x Shared Ownership units would have household income up to £72,850 indexed under the current indexation in the present Section 106 to the date of first sale.
-The proposed 87 x Intermediate Rent homes are split equally into three bandings as follows and these bandings will be indexed to first letting under the same terms as contained in the existing Section 106.
+- 4.1 The applicant is applying for a further variation of the terms of the Section 106 Legal Agreement with regards to the affordable housing provisions, pursuant to the Extant Planning Permission Ref: 2017/04377/VAR dated 25 June 2018 for the comprehensive redevelopment of the former M&S Warehouse Site in White City. - 4.2 On the 8 December 2020, London Borough of Hammersmith and Fulham's Planning Application's Development Control Committee (PADCC) resolved to amend the Section 106 Agreement by way of Deed of Variation (Sixth Deed of Variation) of the previous s106 and subsequent legal agreements.
+The Committee authorised a consolidation of the provisions within the various former agreements and secured changes to the tenure of the 174 x Council Shared Equity/Discount Market Sale Affordable homes (CSE).
+PADCC resolved to approve amendments to Affordable Housing Schedule 5 (Affordable Housing Tenure and Income Ranges).
+These changes comprised converting the 174 consented CSE homes into 87 Shared Ownership and 87 Intermediate Rent homes.
+The total quantum and dwelling mix remained the same as the current consent.